 How long does a ski patrol dog’s career last?

 Most patrol dogs have between an 8-10 year career.
 To continue working, they must recertify by passing numerous tests every two years.
 Because of this, the patroller must regularly practice training exercises with their dog to keep their skill set sharp.

 What is a day in the life of a patrol dog like?

 What do patrol dogs do when they aren’t working at resorts?
-Outside of the resorts, many patrol dogs help search and rescue teams in surrounding forests.
+Outside the resorts, many patrol dogs help search and rescue teams in surrounding forests.
 This includes both winter and summer rescue missions.
-While summer jobs don’t usually involve avalanches, because avalanche dogs are trained to locate people, they can usually make the transition to summer jobs quite easily.
-Just like any other dog, patrol dogs also enjoy a healthy amount of outdoor activities, playing with other dogs, and of course, spending plenty of time with their owner.
+While summer jobs don’t usually involve avalanches, because avalanche dogs are trained to locate people, they can easily transition to summer jobs.
+Like any other dog, patrol dogs also enjoy a healthy amount of outdoor activities, playing with other dogs and spending plenty of time with their owner.

 How to interact with patrol dogs on the mountain

 Next time you see an irresistibly cute patrol pup, remember that they are there doing a job.
-Many patrollers are happy to let you pet their dogs, but be sure to ask first.
+Many patrollers are happy to let you pet their dogs but ask first.
 Do not try to pet them when they are doing practice drills or headed towards an avalanche scene.
-Additionally, take your skis or snowboard off when going to pet a patrol dog, as your sharp edges can easily cause career-ending injuries.
+Additionally, take your skis or snowboard off when petting a patrol dog, as your sharp edges can easily cause career-ending injuries.

 Donate to the Grand Targhee Avalanche Dogs